We’ve been helping deaf people and people with hearing loss for more than 100 years, and changed the lives of millions since we started.

 His aims were ambitious:

-• to support and care for people with hearing loss
+- to support and care for deaf people and people with hearing loss

-• and to raise awareness of how isolating hearing loss can be.
+- and to raise awareness of how isolating hearing loss and deafness can be.

 A national charity for deaf people

-In 1910, Leo’s lipreading teacher, Mary Hare, introduced him to Arthur Story, headmaster of the Mount Blind and Deaf School in Stoke-on-Trent, who was leading the call for a national organisation for deaf people.
+In 1910, Leo was introduced to Arthur Story, headmaster of the Mount Blind and Deaf School in Stoke-on-Trent, who was leading the call for a national organisation for deaf people.

-Leo was so impressed that on 9 June, 1911, he hosted a meeting of the disparate organisations in the dining room of his Mayfair home, where he offered to establish and fund the National Bureau for promoting the General Welfare of the Deaf.
+Leo was so impressed that on 9 June 1911, he hosted a meeting of the disparate organisations at his Mayfair home, where he offered to establish and fund the National Bureau for promoting the General Welfare of the Deaf.

 Continuing to improve lives